Narcotics Anonymous: Anonymity

 Many NA members identify themselves in meetings by their first name only.
 The spirit of anonymity is about placing "principles before personalities" and recognizing that no individual addict is superior to another and that individual addicts do not recover without the fellowship or its spiritual principles.

 The Eleventh Tradition states that NA members "need always maintain personal anonymity at the level of press, radio, and films".

 History

 NA sprang from the Alcoholics Anonymous Program of the mid-1930s, and was founded by Jimmy Kinnon.
-Meetings first emerged in the Los Angeles area of California, United States, in the early 1950s.
-The NA program, officially founded in 1953, started as a small U.S. movement that has grown into the world's largest 12 step recovery program for drug addiction.
+Meetings first emerged in Los Angeles in the early 1950s.
+The NA program, officially founded in 1953, started as a small US-based movement that has grown into the world's largest 12 step recovery program for drug addiction.

 Predecessors

 Alcoholics Anonymous was the first 12-step program, and through it many with drug and drinking problems found sobriety.
 The Fourth Tradition gives each AA group the autonomy to include or exclude non-alcoholic addicts from "closed" meetings – where only those with an expressed desire to quit drinking may attend.
 At "open" AA meetings, non-alcoholics are welcome.

 In 1944, AA's co-founder Bill Wilson discussed a separate fellowship for drug addicts.
 In 1947, NARCO (also called Addicts Anonymous) met weekly at the U.S. Public Health Service's treatment center (Federal Medical Center, Lexington) inside the Lexington, Kentucky federal prison for 20 years.
 In 1948, a NARCO member started a short-lived fellowship also called "Narcotics Anonymous" in the New York Prison System in New York City, New York.
 This version of NA did not follow the 12 Traditions of NA, which resulted in problems for the fellowship and ultimately the end of that NA in the late 1940s.
 Jimmy K., who is credited with starting the NA as we know it today, did contact Rae Perez, a leading member of this NA fellowship.
 Because that fellowship did not want to follow the 12 traditions written by AA, the two NA fellowships never united.